Commercial Space Member Services

 We offer LLF members two different resources to address challenges that may arise when it comes to a physical location for your business.

-If you are looking for a commercial space, our Locals Only Space Database lists available commercial properties that may not appear in MLS listings, as well as shared-space opportunities for our members.
-To access the Locals Only Space Database, email Lauren Gellatly at email@example.com to receive the password.
+If you are looking for a commercial space, our Local Space Database lists unique commercial properties that may not appear in MLS listings, as well as shared-space opportunities for our members.
+To access the Local Space Database, email Lauren Gellatly at email@example.com to receive the password.
 This service is available to LLF members.

 Lowcountry Local First assumes no liability and has not inspected the listings included.